Following Your Kids on Social Media (25 Parent Tips)

 Having a voice other than yours may prove effective in getting them to open up when it’s needed.

-12. Parents need to set an example of how to be healthy online
+5. Set an example of how to be healthy online

 Ryan Cook, Digital Marketing Specialist, Epic Marketing